Turbulent Nature of the Quasicontinuous Exhaust Regime for Fusion Plasmas

-The importance of $E_r$ for accessing QCE and avoiding Type-I ELMs has been noted in the experiments \cite{harrerQuasicontinuousExhaustScenario2022} and the MHD simulations \cite{cathey2022mhd}.
+The role of $E_r$ in accessing QCE and avoiding Type-I ELMs has been noted in the experiments \cite{harrerQuasicontinuousExhaustScenario2022} and the MHD simulations \cite{cathey2022mhd}; here, we ground this role in first-principles dynamics underlying turbulence self-organization and transport regulation.
 In our model, $E_r$ is not imposed but evolves through the vorticity dynamics.
 The radial force balance, $E_r = ({\partial_r p_i})/({en}) + u_{\varphi} B_{\theta} - u_{\theta} B_{\varphi} \,,$ is satisfied, where the ion pressure $p_i$ is shaped by transport, and the toroidal and poloidal flows ($u_{\varphi}$, $u_{\theta}$) account for the neoclassical physics \cite{Rozhansky2009} and the turbulence effect \cite{diamond1991theory}.
 In turn, $E\times B$ shear feeds back on the QCM by regulating its $L_c$ and radial location.
 In the reference simulation, the $E_r$ well at the OMP coincides radially with the peak of the fluctuation intensity of QCM (represented by the square of potential fluctuation $\tilde{\phi}^2$), as shown by the blue curves in Fig.~\ref{fig:self}.
 Near the separatrix, $E_r$ is dominated by $(\partial_r p_i)/(en)$, as the flow contributions $u_{\theta}B_{\varphi}$ and $u_{\varphi}B_{\theta}$ largely cancel.
-Given $E_r\approx(\partial_r p_i)/(en)$, a high $\nsep$ becomes a primary lever for flattening the $E_r$ well in favor of the QCM with a large $L_c$.
+Given $E_r\approx(\partial_r p_i)/(en)$, a high $\nsep$ becomes a primary lever for flattening the $E_r$ well and establishing QCM with a large $L_c$.
 This may largely explain why $\nsep$ appears as a main discriminator between QCE/EDA and ELMy operation in experiments \cite{faitsch2023analysis,miller2025determination}.
 Additionally, at fixed $\nsep$, the estimation of $L_c$ is complicated by the $E_r\propto \partial_r p_i$ dependence.
 The stiffness of $\partial_r p_i$ is determined by the transport whose saturation mechanism entails the zonal flow.
 The zonally averaged poloidal flow $\langle u_{\theta}\rangle$ (zonal flow) is driven by the flow nonlinearity $\langle \tilde{u}_{r}\tilde{u}_{\theta}\rangle$ (Reynolds stress) \cite{smolyakov2000role,zholobenko2021electric,diamond2005zonal}.
 At high $\alpha_m$, the zonal flow can be depleted by the magnetic nonlinearity $\langle \tilde{b}_{r} \tilde{b}_{\theta}\rangle$ (Maxwell stress) \cite{scott2005energetics,naulin2005shear}, which is found to be relevant to the present QCM cases.
 The QCM efficiently produces Maxwell stress, characterised by the phase shift $\alpha_{{b}_{r},{b}_{\theta}}\approx 0$ at the QCM's wavenumber.
 This Maxwell stress has a notable impact on the macroscopic profiles.
-This is confirmed by comparing to a test branched from the reference case, in which the $\tilde{b}_{r}\tilde{b}_{\theta}$ nonlinearity is disabled, shown by orange curves in Fig.~\ref{fig:self}(a).
+This is confirmed by comparison with a control case derived from the reference case, in which the $\tilde{b}_{r}\tilde{b}_{\theta}$ nonlinearity is disabled, shown by orange curves in Fig.~\ref{fig:self}(a).
 In this case, while $\nsep$ remains essentially unchanged, both $E_r$ and $\partial_rp_i$ evolve much deeper, and the QCM fluctuation vanishes.
 This outcome can be understood in two steps: (i) without Maxwell-stress depletion, the poloidal-flow contribution $-u_{\theta}B_{\varphi}$ exceeds the toroidal one, driving $E_r$ to deviate from $(\partial_r p_i)/(en)$; and (ii) the loss of QCM decreases the transport and steepens the $p_i$ pedestal, further deepening $(\partial_r p_i)/(en)$ and driving the system toward to an ELMy-H-mode-like state.
 We therefore conclude that Maxwell stress is a key component in the self-sustained QCM.